alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I had classes on Linux and web programming.
 It was interesting.

 **Thoughts**: Review the code at home and practice things that I found interesting.

+### Day 35: July 25, Friday

+**Today's Progress**: Today I worked very hard to improve in all languages in general, practicing each one.

+**Thoughts**: It was a busy day, I did a lot of research and learned a lot too.
+It feels good to work hard.